Jeannette Piccard: Planning and pilot's license

 After Thomas G. W. Settle's record flight in the Piccards' Century of Progress, the balloon was again returned to the Piccards, who decided to fly it to the stratosphere on their own.
 Jean would concentrate on the science, while Jeannette would pilot the balloon.
 DeVorkin wrote that, "Energetic and forceful, she seemed to have a better chance of obtaining a pilot's license than Jean, who was preoccupied with restoring the gondola and balloon and convincing scientists to provide instruments to fly".
 She studied at Ford Airport in Dearborn, Michigan, under Edward J. Hill, a balloonist and Gordon Bennett Cup winner, who agreed to serve as flight director for the Piccards' planned stratospheric flight.
 Henry Ford offered the use of his hangar and brought Orville Wright (with his brother Wilbur, inventor of the airplane and first human to fly a heavier-than-air powered aircraft) to observe a flight of Jeannette's in 1933.
 Her son Don was a crew member that day and shook hands with Wright, "I was a little kid and he [paid] attention to me."
 On June 16, 1934, Jeannette flew her first solo flight.
-Later that year, the National Aeronautic Association made her the first woman licensed balloon pilot in the U.S. Auguste wrote to Jean in June 1934, "Hopefully you will make your flight ahead of other competitors.
+Later that year, the National Aeronautic Association made her the first woman licensed balloon pilot in the U.S. Jeannette had a sense of humor Auguste wrote to Jean in June 1934, "Hopefully you will make your flight ahead of other competitors.
 It would be nice, if the name of Piccard through Jeannette, would once more be placed on the record list of the F.A.I."

 When she was interviewed near the end of her life, and asked why she had not hired a pilot and why she had decided to become a pilot herself, Jeannette replied, "How much loyalty can you count on from someone you hire?"
+The Piccards were a team; Jeannette joked that "I didn't go up with him, he went up with me."
+Her husband needed a pilot, and she became one.
 When she was asked if she had parachute training, Jeannette said, "No ... if, on the first time you jump, you don't succeed, there's no use trying again."